Cookie Notice

 • Fifty states and Washington DC provide reimbursement for some form of live video in Medicaid fee-for-service

-• Eighteen state Medicaid programs reimburse for store and forward delivered services, and an additional four states have laws requiring such reimbursement in the absence of an associated Medicaid policy.
+• Thirty-three state Medicaid programs reimburse for store and forward delivered services, and an additional five states have laws requiring such reimbursement in the absence of an associated Medicaid policy (through communication technology-based service [CTBS]).
 States that only provide reimbursement for teleradiology were not counted in this number.

-• Twenty-one states reimburse for remote patient monitoring (RPM)
+• Thirty-seven states reimburse for remote patient monitoring (RPM).

-• Thirty-two states provide a transmission and/or facility fee
+• Thirty-five states provide a transmission and/or facility fee

-Fourty-three states and Washington, DC, have laws that govern private payer reimbursement of telehealth.
-As of January 1, 2021, only seven states require reimbursement be equal to in-person coverage.
+Forty-three states, Washington DC, and Virgin Islands have laws that govern private payer reimbursement of telehealth.
 Most jurisdictions only require parity in covered services, not reimbursement amount, and depending on how the law is written, may provide payers with the ability to limit the amount of that coverage.
+24 states have laws mandating payment parity for at least one specialty.
 Not all laws mandate reimbursement.

 https://mhealthintelligence.com/news/study-states-private-payer-laws-are-harming-telehealth-growth